 “I have sinned greatly in what I’ve done.
 Now, Lord, because I’ve been very foolish, please take away Your servant’s guilt.”
 (2 Sam 24:10)

-4. Pray they will be wise in leading God’s people.
+4. Pray for church leaders that they will be wise in leading God’s people.

 When Solomon might have asked for much more, he instead asked God to give him a “listening heart” as he governed the people of God.
 All of us who lead congregations need this wisdom.